rithikrn/foamgci/examples/forwardstep_mach3/README.md

    Writes `gci/gci_summary.json` (per-grid mean, sigma, tau_int, SEM, N_eff, KPSS; regime-aware GCI on both triplets) and the figures.
 4. Commit the four KB-sized `gci/data/*.dat` files.
-That is what makes the study reproducible for the next reader — they just run step 3.
+That is what makes the study reproducible for the next reader, they just run step 3.

 ## Reading the output

 - Per grid: `p_max_mean`, the autocorrelation-corrected `p_max_sem`, and
-  `p_max_n_eff` (effective sample count after the tau_int correction —
-  well below the raw count).
+  `p_max_n_eff` (effective sample count after the tau_int correction, well below the raw count).
 - `triplet_A_CMF` may be **divergent** (R > 1, pre-asymptotic);
   `triplet_B_MFXF` is the deeper triplet used for `phi_star`.
 - `rayleigh_pitot_p02` (12.061) is the physical ceiling and the
-  verification anchor; the finest-grid `p_max_mean` should approach it from below. `phi_star` is the Richardson extrapolate, reported as a diagnostic — it overshoots the ceiling here, so it is *not* taken as the converged value.
+  verification anchor; the finest-grid `p_max_mean` should approach it from below. `phi_star` is the Richardson extrapolate, reported as a diagnostic, it overshoots the ceiling here, so it is *not* taken as the converged value.
 - If KPSS rejects stationarity on `[6, 10]` for any grid, narrow the window in `gci/data.py` (`T_STAT`) and re-run `analyze.py`.